 Five miles east of downtown Cleveland, University Circle is one of the city’s most energetic and culturally robust communities.
 It’s anchored by Case Western Reserve University and enhances the urban campus experience with some of the nation’s best arts, music, historical and medical institutions.

 University Circle boasts 550 park-like acres nestled in a vibrant urban environment.
-It’s a short walk from the center of campus to the world-renowned Cleveland Orchestra at Severance Hall, the Cleveland Museum of Art, Botanical Garden, or Natural History Museum.
+It’s a short walk from the center of campus to the world-renowned Cleveland Orchestra at Severance Hall, the Cleveland Museum of Art, Botanical Gardens, or Natural History Museum.

 Continually ranked among America’s best colleges, Case Western Reserve University has a habit of breaking new ground.
 Our faculty, staff, students and alumni innovate.
 They inspire.
 They test the limits of what’s possible.
 It’s who we are.